 August 22, 2019

-Whether it be your phone you grab every 11 minutes, maybe you touch your hair or face, even if it’s simply watching TV every night, any attempt to avoid it can be discomforting.
+Through the loneliness of writing, pains of anxiety, and living beside its many delusions, I’ve embraced a whirlwind perception.
+In that, what we’re used to clinging onto, must be assessed.
+Whether it be your phone you grab every 11 minutes, touching your hair, face, or simply watching TV every night, any attempt to avoid it is discomforting.

-Personally, my habits are done because I either have shit else to do, it’s fun, or my body allows it.
-With zero effort I find myself doing things I never thought out.
+Personally, my habits are done because I either don’t have shit else to do, it’s fun, or my body allows it.
+Without effort, I find myself doing things I never thought out.
 Most are harmless, today, but when anxiety speaks in silence it’s the first sign.

-The consequence is lost time, thoughts, which could’ve been put to better use.
+Consequences are lost time, thoughts, which could’ve been put to better use.